By Kym Campbell, BSc. | Updated April 19th, 2023

 Link Between Carbs and PCOS

-Insulin resistance is one of the underlying drivers of all PCOS symptoms [1-3].
-Insulin resistance contributes to menstrual dysfunction, infertility, and trouble managing body weight.
+Insulin resistance is one of the underlying drivers of polycystic ovary syndrome [1-3].
+Insulin resistance contributes to menstrual dysfunction, infertility, and weight gain.
 Through its impact on androgen levels, insulin resistance promotes acne, hair loss, and unwanted hair.
 It also impacts mental health.

 There are many ways to reverse insulin resistance.
 The most effective treatment though is to manage your intake of carbohydrate foods.

-Unlike fats and protein, carbohydrates in food cause your blood glucose levels to rise.
-Insulin is then secreted to move this glucose out of the blood and into cells where it can be stored or used.
-The extent to which blood glucose levels rise determines how much insulin gets secreted.
-If the carbs you eat have a small impact on blood glucose levels, then your demand for insulin remains low.
+Unlike fats and protein, carbohydrates in food cause your blood sugar levels to rise.
+Insulin is then secreted to move this glucose sugar out of the blood and into cells where it can be stored or used.
+The extent to which blood sugar levels rise determines how much insulin gets secreted.
+If the carbs you eat have a small impact on blood sugars, then your demand for insulin remains low.
 By eating this way over time, your cells become more sensitive to insulin.
 This is how you reverse insulin resistance and the PCOS symptoms it drives.

 I’ve done it.
 And I’ve helped a lot of other women do it too through my free 30-Day PCOS Diet Challenge.

-The link between carbs, blood glucose levels, insulin, and PCOS pathology is well established.
-A low-carb diet exploits this link to deliver several health benefits.
-Studies show that low-carb diets are best for improving sex hormone balance and reproductive health [4].
-Other high-quality PCOS studies have shown that a low-carb diet is better for insulin resistance and metabolic health [5, 6].
-These health benefits may be independent of weight loss results [7].
+The link between carbs, blood sugar levels, insulin, and PCOS pathology is well established.
+A diet that’s designed to be low carb for PCOS exploits this link to deliver several health benefits.
+Low carbohydrate diets are best for improving sex hormone balance and reproductive health [4].
+Diets that are low carb for PCOS are also better for insulin resistance and metabolic health [5, 6].
+These health benefits may be independent of weight loss [7].

 We see this play out in real life among the many past participants from my 30-Day Challenge.

-So, low-carb diets are good for PCOS.
+So, low-carbohydrate diets are good for PCOS.
 But what’s considered low-carb?

 Here’s where most diet authorities get things wrong.

+Many popular low-carbohydrate diets are not well-defined.
+This can create unnecessary confusion.
 To meet the definition of “low-carb”, a diet should contain less than 26% percent of calories from carbohydrate foods [9].
-This should not be confused with a “very low-carbohydrate”, ketogenic diet.
-Very low-carb diets generally contain less than 10% of energy from carbohydrates.
-See my keto diet for PCOS article to better understand the pros and cons of a very low-carb diet.
+This should not be confused with a ketogenic diet.
+A ketogenic diet is a “very low-carb diet”.
+A very low-carbohydrate diet generally contains less than 10% of energy from carbohydrates.
+See my keto diet for PCOS article to better understand the pros and cons of very low-carb diets.

 For people consuming 2,000 calories per pay, a low-carb diet contains between 50 – 130 grams per day of net carbohydrates.
 Net carbs mean the total carb content, minus the fiber.
 Fiber doesn’t get counted as a carb because it has minimal caloric value.
 It just passes straight through you.